 Biological system

 Ornithodoros maritimus is a member of the soft tick (Argasidae) complex O. capensis sensu lato which is currently composed of eight described species that exploit colonial seabirds in the tropical and sub-tropical areas of the world (Dupraz et al., 2016).
 Like other soft tick species, O. maritimus has a polyphasic life cycle composed of three active stages: a single larval stage, several nymphal instars and a sexual adult stage (Pérez-Eid, 2007).
 Unlike hard ticks (Ixodidae), these ticks feed rapidly on the host (from several minutes in the nymphal and adult stages to several hours in the larval stage) when the host is resting, usually at night (Duffy and Daturi, 1987).
+Total time on the host is therefore much shorter in soft ticks compared to hard ticks.
+Dispersal in these ticks can occur by active movement of the ticks themselves, and/or via their hosts.
+The latter is the only mechanism for inter-colony dispersal for O. capensis s.l. ticks.
+Within colonies, both passive or active dispersal could occur.
+As mentioned in the introduction, both are expected to be low because of the nidicolous nature of these ticks (Vial 2009), the territoriality of the gulls, and the fact that adult tick stages do not exploit hosts during the active periods of the day (Kada et al. 2017).
+No quantification of dispersal at either scale currently exists for the ticks of this group.

-O. maritimus is known to exploit a wide range of colonial seabird host species including cormorants, terns, and gulls from Great Britain to the Mediterranean Sea (Hoogstraal et al., 1976).
+O. maritimus is known to exploit a wide range of colonial seabird host species including cormorants, terns, and gulls from southern Great Britain to the Mediterranean Sea (Hoogstraal et al., 1976).
 In the Mediterranean region, this tick often exploits yellow-legged gulls in their breeding colonies (Dupraz et al., 2017).
 Yellow-legged gulls are the most common and widespread seabird of the western Mediterranean (Ramos et al., 2009) and tend to show high ecological adaptability (Vidal et al., 1998).
-These territorial birds typically breed in dense colonies and lay their eggs in nests built with vegetation on the ground or on cliff ledges, and have only limited movements during the breeding period (from feeding areas to the colony) (Olsen, 2004).
-The rest of the time, L. michahellis remains gregarious, concentrating around ports, harbours and dumps (Olsen, 2004).
-Because of strong nest site fidelity and seasonal breeding, the presence of this bird in the colony area is highly predictable for nest parasites like O. maritimus (McCoy et al., 2016).
+At adulthood, these birds typically breed in dense colonies, laying 2-3 eggs per year in nests built with vegetation on the ground or on cliff ledges.
+During the breeding season, they have limited movements, going from feeding areas to the nest territory (Olsen, 2004).
+Outside breeding, L. michahellis remains gregarious, concentrating around ports, harbours and dumps (Olsen, 2004).
+Because of their longevity, nest site fidelity and seasonal breeding (Coulson, 2016), the presence of this bird in the colony area is highly predictable for nest parasites like O. maritimus (McCoy et al., 2016).

-Despite this limited time that this tick is in contact with the host during the bloodmeal (10-20 mins in nymphal and adult stages), the repeated nature of these meals may increase the transmission probability of infectious agents and, as a consequence, their prevalence within local populations (Kada et al., 2017).
-Indeed, although few investigations exist to date, ticks of the O. capensis complex are known vectors of several infectious agents such as Borrelia spp, bacteria responsible for relapsing fever in humans (Takano et al., 2009) and the Soldado virus which can induce high mortality rates in bird populations and pruritus in humans (Converse et al., 1975; Feare, 1976).
+Despite the limited time that this tick is in contact with the host during the bloodmeal (10-20 mins in nymphal and adult stages), the repeated nature of these meals may increase the transmission probability of infectious agents carried by the birds and, as a consequence, their prevalence within local populations (Kada et al., 2017).
+Indeed, although few investigations exist to date, ticks of the O. capensis complex are known vectors of several infectious agents such as Borrelia spp, bacteria responsible for relapsing fever in humans (Takano et al., 2009) and the Soldado virus which can induce high mortality rates in bird populations and pruritus in humans (Chastel et al., 1993; Converse et al., 1975; Feare, 1976).
 Numerous infectious agents have also been identified in O. maritimus in the focal colony of the present study: bacteria including Anaplasma spp, Bartonella henselae, Borrelia sp., Coxiella sp., Francisella sp., and Rickettsia spp.; protozoan Babesia sp., and a virus closely related to the West Nile virus (Dupraz et al., 2017).
-The pathogenic effect of these infectious agents for birds and humans are largely unknown as of yet (Duron et al., 2014 ; Duron et al. 2017).
+The pathogenic effect of these infectious agents for birds and humans are largely unknown as of yet (e.g., Duron et al., 2014).

 Study location